2ndSightLab/ai-tracker/awswishlist.md

 The current Kiro subscription model is a pain.

 https://builder.aws.com/wishlist/3AKEJEKOukFAuKJYVme3zJQHVVF_w/pay-as-you-go-economical-kiro-cli-plan

+🟠 Can't add more than two kiro plans in an account then third one fails.
+Contacting support to fix is a nightmare.
+Please let me add more users to a single acount.
+I realize this may be a fraud issue but if the account is a known good user and trusted credit card...?

 🟠 VPC costs too much for this test project. $144 last month just for testing out deployment of VPC endpoints and IPAM.
 Does delete and re-deploy double my costs?
 And by the way I want VPC endpoints not application layer controls which do not provide the same security value.
 I already exclude NAT from this project though it is an option.
 I also tried Transit Gateway and was expensive.